TigerAditya/active_learning/README.md

    </tr>
 </table>

-Random sampling may choose images with similar features adding no value to our original model.
+Random sampling may choose images with similar features adding no significant value to our original model.
 Example of such images are -
 <table>
   <tr>
     <td> <img src="./Examples/127.jpg"  alt="Bread" title="Vegetables-Fruits" width = 260px height = 240px ></td>